The Untold Story of the Witches of Oz. |

 In Nessa's room, Elphaba tells her sister that she thinks the party is an absurd idea.
 Nessa disagrees, and delightfully announces she even has a date, and that Galinda was the one who orchestrated the whole thing.

 When they return to their room, Galinda questions Elphaba about a green bottle that she sleeps with under her pillow.
 Elphaba explains that the bottle belonged to her mother.
-She also explains that her father made her mother eat milkweed to prevent Nessa from becoming green like Elphaba.
-However, the milkweed caused Nessa to be born prematurely and paralysed, and killed their mother in childbirth.
+She also reveals that her father made her mother eat milkweed flowers to prevent Nessa from becoming green like Elphaba.
+However, the flowers caused Nessa to be born prematurely and paralysed, and killed their mother in childbirth.
 Galinda tells Elphaba that her mother's death was not her fault and promises to make her new friend, whom nicknames "Elphie", pretty ("Popular").

 In the forest, Elphaba and Fiyero talk to and tease each other.
 Although they are different, they realise they are mysteriously drawn to one another.
-After an awkward moment, Fiyero rushes away to release the Lion cub, and Elphaba, certain that her green skin could never attract a man like Fiyero, laments over her situation ("I’m Not That Girl").
+After an awkward moment, though, Fiyero rushes away to release the Lion cub, and Elphaba, certain that her green skin could never attract a handsome man like Fiyero, laments over her situation ("I’m Not That Girl").

 Madame Morrible arrives as it starts to rain, and informs Elphaba that her progress in sorcery class has landed her an invitation to see the Wizard.
-Elphaba is thrilled and Madame Morrible orders her under an umbrella before making the rain stop, revealing that controlling the weather is her talent.
+Elphaba is thrilled and Madame Morrible orders her under an umbrella before making the rain stop, confessing that controlling the weather is her talent.

 As Elphaba gets ready to leave for the Emerald City, Galinda, Fiyero, and Nessa gather at the train station to see her off.
 Galinda, distressed that Fiyero has been acting strangely ever since the day Dr. Dillamond got fired, informs both him and Elphaba that she is renaming herself "Glinda," in honour of the Animal professor who could never pronounce her name correctly.
 Fiyero is unimpressed, and leaves.
 Glinda cries on Elphaba's shoulder, fearing that Fiyero does not care for her anymore.
 Elphaba invites her to come with her to the Emerald City, to take her mind off him.
 Glinda agrees, and the two friends set off to enjoy what the city offers ("One Short Day").